 The celebration is even bigger for Carnival which typically takes place in late February or early March.
 When it comes to Carnival, Panama means business and nowhere is as happening as the Cinta Costera.
 The street is mostly closed to traffic for a full four days.
 Instead of bikers and joggers, the beltway is packed with music, dancing, drinks, and revelry.
 Parades roll up the Cinta and Panamanians enjoy one of the most vibrant times of the year.

-A final tradition that makes use of the Cinta Costera as the perfect venue for celebrations and parades is Pride Week.
+A final tradition that makes use of the Cinta Costera is Pride Week.
 For the past several years in late June, the LGBTQ community of Panama City takes to the Cinta Costera to celebrate this international day of pride.
 In this case, the festivities are mostly confined to the area of the Cinta that is closest to Casco Viejo.
 While the parade might not be as long as those of Carnival, it still has plenty of energy, and the Cinta Costera is the center of the action.

 Making the Most of Your Visit

-On the weekends, crowds flock to the Cinta Costera at all hours of the day.
+On the weekends, crowds flock to the Cinta at all hours of the day.
 Sunday afternoons are particularly popular since several lanes of traffic on the Cinta Costera are closed to cars on Sundays.
 It’s a perfect way to take in the city as it wakes or spend time with friends and family.
-Get there earlier enough, and you might even see the fishermen bring their crates in to market.
+Get there earlier enough, and you might even see the fishermen bring their crates into the market.